 For more information, contact Dr. William Miller, director of FAU Libraries, at 561-297-3760.

 With a collection of nearly 52,000 video testimonies in 32 languages and from 56 countries, the USC Shoah Foundation Institute's archive is the largest visual history archive in the world.
-The Shoah Foundation Institute is part of the College of Letters, Arts & Sciences at the University of Southern California.
-The Institute's mission is to overcome prejudice, intolerance and bigotry — and the suffering they cause — through the educational use of the Institute's visual history testimonies.
+The Shoah Foundation Institute is part of the College of Letters, Arts and Sciences at the University of Southern California.
+The Institute's mission is to overcome prejudice, intolerance and bigotry—and the suffering they cause—through the educational use of the Institute's visual history testimonies.
 The Institute relies upon partnerships in the United States and around the world to provide public access to the archive and advance scholarship in many fields of inquiry.
 The Institute and its partners also utilize the archive to develop educational products and programs for use in many countries and languages.

 Florida Atlantic University opened its doors in 1964 as the fifth public university in Florida.
-Today, the University serves more than 26,000 undergraduate and graduate students on seven campuses strategically located along 150 miles of Florida's southeastern coastline.
-Building on its rich tradition as a teaching university, with a world-class faculty, FAU hosts nine colleges: the Dorothy F. Schmidt College of Arts & Letters, the Charles E. Schmidt College of Biomedical Science, the Charles E. Schmidt College of Science, the Christine E. Lynn College of Nursing, the Harriet L. Wilkes Honors College, the Barry Kaye College of Business and the Colleges of Education, Engineering & Computer Science, and Architecture, Urban & Public Affairs.
+Today, the University serves more than 26,000 undergraduate and graduate students on 7 campuses strategically located along 150 miles of Florida's southeastern coastline.
+Building on its rich tradition as a teaching university, with a world-class faculty, FAU hosts nine colleges: the Dorothy F. Schmidt College of Arts & Letters; the Charles E. Schmidt College of Biomedical Science; the Charles E. Schmidt College of Science; the Christine E. Lynn College of Nursing; the Harriet L. Wilkes Honors College; the Barry Kaye College of Business; and the Colleges of Education, Engineering & Computer Science, and Architecture, Urban & Public Affairs.

-LEAH is a nonsectarian not-for-profit organization whose mission is to raise awareness and funds to support and encourage educational efforts for children to help eliminate prejudice and hatred using lessons learned from the Holocaust and other genocide, including Darfur, Rwanda, and Bosnia.
-Since its inception in 1996, LEAH has fulfilled more than $1.2 million in education grants, funded training at the U.S. Holocaust Museum for more than 400 teachers, and underwritten curriculum developed for the international March of Remembrance & Hope, the Boca Raton, FL stop on the worldwide tour of the international Co-Existence exhibition, programs and activities implemented by LEAH's NEXT GENERATIONS organization of children and grandchildren of Holocaust survivors who wish to maintain awareness of the Holocaust and its global impact through true accounts passed down through generations as the eyewitnesses to the witnesses of the Holocaust, etc. For information, visit www.leahforkids.org or call 561-393-9717.
+LEAH is a nonsectarian, not-for-profit organization, whose mission is to raise awareness and funds to support and encourage educational efforts for children to help eliminate prejudice and hatred using lessons learned from the Holocaust and other genocide, including Darfur, Rwanda, and Bosnia.
+Since its inception in 1996, LEAH has fulfilled more than $1.2 million in education grants, funded training at the U.S. Holocaust Museum for more than 400 teachers, and underwritten curriculum developed for the international March of Remembrance & Hope; the Boca Raton, Florida, stop on the worldwide tour of the international Co-Existence exhibition; and programs and activities implemented by LEAH's NEXT GENERATIONS organization of children and grandchildren of Holocaust survivors who wish to maintain awareness of the Holocaust and its global impact through true accounts passed down through generations as the eyewitnesses to the witnesses of the Holocaust, etc. For information, visit www.leahforkids.org, or call 561-393-9717.